rdm/jlang/README.md

 tools, but they must be accompanied by people that understand how things work, and that's not happening if the docs aren't there.

+To build the debian packages, use dpkg-buildpackage from the command line, within the jlang-*/ directory.